The Banned Substance List Every Swimmer Should Know About

 These substances act to either decrease the amount of oestrogen in the body or block the oestrogen receptors, and are used by athletes to either increase testosterone or counter the undesirable effects from other steroid drugs, like gynecomastia, which is enlarged breast tissue in men.
 Besides being on the banned substances list, use of these drugs can be dangerous since side effects include venous thrombosis and gastrointestinal disorders.

 5. Diuretics & Masking Agents

 If you're not taking these under a doctor's care for a medical condition, avoid them.
-Abuse can not only disqualify you, it can lead to potassium depletion and worst case, death.
+Abuse can not only disqualify you, but it can also lead to potassium depletion and worst case, death.
 Athletes use these substances to increase urination for rapid weight loss and to also hide the presence of other drugs.
 These are extremely dangerous for swimmers who need adequate levels of hydration at all times - losing too much body fluid can put you at risk for adverse effects like electrolyte imbalance and lasting negative effects on cardiovascular and metabolic systems.

 Overall, it's not worth it to use any item on the banned substance list to alter your performance.
 You run the risk of being disqualified as a competitive swimmer, and you'll be doing lasting damage to your body.
 Enhance your performance with the right nutrition, adequate sleep, and proper hydration.
 For more articles on nutrition for swimmers, subscribe to our P2Life blog today.